NLCR/CZIDLO/README.md

 System is being developed under GNU GPL v3 licence by [National Library of the Czech Republic](http://nkp.cz/).
 Source codes, built software and documentation is available on [google code](http://code.google.com/p/czidlo/).

-This document describes installation of this system on Linux server.
+This document describes installation of backend part of this system on Linux server.

+Web frontend component is availab.e at different repository: https://github.com/NLCR/czidlo-frontend

 Since all the middleware (database, servlet container, web server) is available on multiple platforms, it should be possible to install the system on different platform.